jyoungjoon/note-taker/README.md

 This application is deployed on Heroku.
 You can access the application by clicking on the following link: <https://youngs-note-taker.herokuapp.com/>

-You can also run the application locally by running the following command:
+You can also run the application locally by running the following command after local installation:

 ```bash
 npm start